 Accommodations

-When we were there, there were no big resorts on Makemo.
-Accommodations were almost exclusively in the form of pensions (guesthouses).
-We stayed on our boat, but we actually love pensions because it allows you to connect with local families.
+When we were here, there were no big resorts on Makemo.
+Accommodations were almost exclusively pensions (guesthouses).
+We stayed on our boat in the Pouheva Makemo Anchorage.

 Final Thoughts